RU-CS440-SUMMER2018/assignment1/README.md

     chmod 755 report.sh && ./report.sh

 A new terminal window will open displaying the server.
 Make sure you keep an eye on the server terminal window because you would need to manually close a maze when the server indicates to move onto the next maze.
-When all data is recieved, the server will generate a report in `$PRACSYS_PATH/report.txt` and the window will close.
+When all data is received, the server will generate a report in `$PRACSYS_PATH/report.txt` and the window will close.

 ## Report